mail4hafij/nextjs_iis_reverse_proxy_pm2_azure_pipeline/README.md

 tar -xvf next.zip
 call pm2 start ecosystem.config.js
 ```
-**In the advance settings, make sure to be in the same directory where the artifact gets downloaded.**
+**In the advance settings, make sure to be in the same directory where the artifact is downloaded.**

 Enjoy!